Protesters sing Baby Shark to toddler

 Video

-A group of protesters in Lebanon began singing Baby Shark after a mother told them her 15 month-old son was scared.
+The group of protesters in Lebanon started singing after the boy's mother told them he was frightened.

-Eliane Jabbour was driving through Baabda District, just south of Beirut, when a crowd of cheering protesters surrounded her car.
-Her 15-month-old son, Robin, was with her.

 -